Why Study Media Studies?

 Many students who study Media Studies at A Level go on to study a Media Production course at university.
 For example, TV Production, Multimedia Journalism, Film Production, and Advertising.
 You may want to combine the subject with Graphics, Business Studies, English or Law to eventually move into vocational areas such as marketing, events management, public relations or journalism.
 Recent students have gone on to a range of academic and vocational courses.
 For example, one student went on to do an apprenticeship in multimedia marketing.
 This student completed a degree as part of the apprenticeship.
 Another student has gone on to study Media Performance at Salford University, with a view to performing and directing TV and Film.

-Media Studies - Lacon Childe School
+Media Studies - Nunnery Wood High School

 Course Specifics / Entry Requirements